 Development of the Conservation Plan for the Hieroglyphic Stairway at Copán

 The archaeological site of Copán is located in western Honduras, near the border with Guatemala.
-During the Maya Classic Period (250 BCE900 BCE), Copán was one of the dominating polities in the region, a fact to which its monumental ruins continue today to attest.
+During the Maya Classic Period (250 CE900 CE), Copán was one of the dominating polities in the region, a fact to which its monumental ruins continue today to attest.

 Since its rediscovery in the late nineteenth century, the site has been extensively investigated and excavated, revealing elaborate architecture and sculptural monuments.
 Covering approximately twelve hectares, the central area of the site is made up of a series of large buildings organized around open plazas.
 Copán is perhaps best known for its stone carving, including its stelae, altars, and spectacular Hieroglyphic Stairway.
 At ten meters wide by twenty-four meters high, the Stairway is the longest text carved on stone from ancient Mesoamericacomprised of sixty-three steps with over one thousand intricately carved glyphs.
 This unique text recounts four centuries of Copán dynastic history.